netascode/terraform-aci-nac-aci/docs/cli/overview.md

 # Overview

-A CLI tool supporting conversions between various input file formats using the *ACI as Code* data model.
+The [aac-tool](https://wwwin-github.cisco.com/aac/aac-tool) CLI application enables conversions between various file formats using the *ACI as Code* data model.
+Some example use-cases are:

+* Render *ACI as Code* YAML inventory files from an APIC configuration snapshot
+* Render JSON configuration files from *ACI as Code* YAML inventory files that can be directly posted to APIC
+* Render a set of ROBOT test suites from *ACI as Code* YAML inventory files
+* Convert *ACI as Code* YAML inventory files from or to an Excel workbook

+The tool can be consumed in different ways:

+* Consumed as a service using [this](https://aide-tools.cisco.com/datacenter/aci/aac--aac-tool) frontend
+* Installed and managed using the *Cisco CX AIDE Toolkit* ([CAT](https://cisco.sharepoint.com/sites/AIDE/SitePages/CX-AIDE-Toolkit.aspx)) application
+* Using a ready-to-use container image
+* Installed locally as a CLI application

 ```shell
 $ aac-tool -h